On this page

-The Quebec National Assembly passed Bill 64 On September 21, 2021.
-An Act respecting the protection of personal information in the private sector.
+The Quebec National Assembly passed Bill 64, now known as Law 25, on September 21, 2021.
+It's an act respecting the protection of personal information in the private sector.

 This privacy law shows that Québec has not only brought its legislation up to date, but it has also aligned its private and public sector privacy regimes.
 This demonstrates a clear commitment to ensuring that the province's residents have access to robust data protection safeguards.

-This article will cover who Bill 64 applies to, what it requires, how to comply, and what penalties are on the table for non-compliance.
+This article will cover who Law 25 applies to, what it requires, how to comply, and what penalties are on the table for non-compliance.

 Our Privacy Policy Generator makes it easy to create a Privacy Policy for your business.
 Just follow these steps: